 The notion of a Killing horizon is not present in the present dynamical setting, where dynamical matter is included and the Killing symmetry does not exist globally.
-A better suited notion is therefore a trapping horizon or also called apparent horizon.
-They are defined as the boundary of trapped regions and in a static setting the notions of Killing and trapping horizon coincide.
-As was computed in \cite{KellyEffectiveloopquantumgravity} these above horizons are indeed apparent horizons as the expansions are given by
+A better suited notion is therefore a trapping horizon, also called an apparent horizon.
+These horizons are defined as the boundaries of trapped regions, and in a static setting the notions of Killing and trapping horizons coincide.
+As was computed in \cite{KellyEffectiveloopquantumgravity}, such horizons are indeed apparent horizons, as the expansions are given by

-Fig.~\ref{fig:psi} (a) shows a plot of $N_{vac}^x$, which makes clear that both expansions have negative sign in the region $x_{in} < x < x_{out}$, while they have different signs for $x>x_{out}$ and $x<x_{in}$.
+Fig.~\ref{fig:psi} (a) shows a plot of $N_{vac}^x$, which makes it clear that both expansions have negative sign in the region $x_{in} < x < x_{out}$, while they have different signs for $x>x_{out}$ and $x<x_{in}$.
 Consequently, the region $x_{in} < x < x_{out}$ is trapped and as $x = x_{in}$ and $x_{out}$ are the boundaries of this region, these hyper-surfaces are apparent or trapping horizons.